Practical Few-Atom Quantum Reservoir Computing: Setup

 where $c$ denotes the photon annihilation operator, $\sigma_{i}=\left|g\right\rangle \left\langle e\right|_{i}$ represents the lowering operator for the $i$-th atom, with $\left|g\right\rangle $ ($\left|e\right\rangle $) representing the ground (excited) state, $\omega_{c}$ ($\omega_{i}$) characterizes the detuning between the coherent driving field and the cavity (atomic) frequencies, and $g_{i}$ is the electric-dipole coupling strength between the $i$-th atom and the cavity mode.
 In the context of QRC, it is crucial to vary either the detuning $\omega_{i}$ or the coupling strength $g_{i}$ in order to induce non-identical memory states in the atoms, thereby enhancing the overall performance of the system.
 This model can be experimentally realized using cold atoms in an optical cavity \cite{Brennecke2007, Niemczyk2010}, where optical tweezers can be employed to trap and measure individual atoms at distinct positions \cite{Kaufman2021, Ye2023}.
 Alternatively, quantum dots can be used to induce random variations in positioning, detuning, and coupling \cite{Schmidt2007}.
 The input function, denoted as $f\left(t\right)$, is integrated into the time-dependent coherent driving term

 where $\epsilon$ is the driving strength.

-The readouts from the quantum optical reservoir are determined through continuous quantum measurement, as elaborated in the ``Appendix''.
-In the ideal scenario where the number of measurements approaches infinity, the readouts, denoted as $x_{n}\left(t\right)$, are directly correlated with the expectation values of experimental observables.
+The features from the quantum optical reservoir, denoted as $x_{n}\left(t\right)$, are directly correlated with the experimental observables determined through continuous quantum measurement.
 The observables of the cavity field arise from the homodyne detection of two orthogonal quadratures \cite{Wiseman2010,BvHJ07,Nurdin14}

 and the observables of the atomic spontaneous emission are related to the Pauli operators \cite{Wiseman2001}